harvester/docs/docs/advanced/cloudinitcrd.md

         type: Present
 ```
 :::note

-Once the cloud-init changes are applied, the nodes need to be rebooted to ensure `elemental-toolkit` applies the requested changes to the OS.
+Once the cloud-init changes are applied, you must reboot the nodes to ensure that the `elemental-toolkit` applies the requested changes to the operating system.

 :::

-Deleting the `CloudInit` CRD will result in the associated files being removed from the underlying Harvester nodes.
-The effect of this change like other cloud-init resources will not be applicable until the impacted nodes are rebooted.
+Deleting the `CloudInit` CRD results in the removal of associated files from the underlying Harvester nodes.
+As with other cloud-init resources, the effects of this change are not exhibited until the impacted nodes are rebooted.

-Users are encouraged to leverage [fleet](https://fleet.rancher.io) and `CloudInit` CRD to manage changes to underlying Harvester OS.
+You are encouraged to leverage [Fleet](https://fleet.rancher.io) and the `CloudInit` CRD to manage changes to the Harvester operating system.